Jmeza081/react-native-segment-menu/README.md

 ## Setting Up Development Environment

-Due to the long standing issue react-native's move to Metro bundler which doesnt support locally linked npm packages, the following work around is as follows (from [here](https://github.com/facebook/metro/issues/1#issuecomment-328140399)):
+Due to a long standing issue react-native's move to Metro bundler, the following work around is necessary to test this package locally.
+You can read more about the underlying issue from ([here](https://github.com/facebook/metro/issues/1#issuecomment-328140399)).

 1. `yarn link` within the dev npm project root directory.
 2. `yarn link react-native-segment-menu` within the example root directory.